day8/re-frame/README.md

 Although I've done nothing to try and implement it, this is obviously fertile territory for using [statechars](http://www.amazon.com/Constructing-User-Interface-Statecharts-Horrocks/dp/0201342782).

+### Talking To The Server

+When async events occur, like POST responses, an event get dispatched, just as when a DOM event happens.

+State changes/transitions only happen via dispatch.

 ### Routing

 `dispatch` has to call the right handler.

-XXXX handlers have to be registered
+Handlers have to be registered.

+XXX Example.

 ### In Summary